-For the last few months, Medicus Solutions’ blog has been in the forefront of the discussion about HIPAA and health care security.
-While we’ve been discussing the more technical side of security such as crypto ransomware, most of our focus in 2016 has been talking about how the Department of Health and Human Services and its Office of Civil Rights has been stepping up enforcement of HIPAA laws with new waves of audits across the industry and discussing related matters with our favorite partners who are also leaders in the field.
+For the last few months, our blog has been in the forefront of the discussion about HIPAA and healthcare security.
+While we’ve been discussing the more technical side of security, such as crypto ransomware, most of our focus in 2016 has been talking about how the Department of Health and Human Services and its Office of Civil Rights have been stepping up enforcement of HIPAA laws with new waves of audits across the industry and discussing related matters with our favorite partners who are also leaders in the field.

-Now, news of recent events have surfaced showing that HHS means business: HIPAA violation settlements totaling nearly $2 million dollars have taken place involving two health care entities -- Concentra Health Services and QCA Health Plan Inc. -- that reported stolen, unencrypted laptops (new computer parts you can find https://www.directics.com/xilinx-fpga/).
-With theft or loss of unencrypted devices representing one of the biggest threats to the health care sector with some 2.8 million breaches in California alone since 2012, the need for proper security and encryption in health care has never been more critical.
+Now, news of recent events has surfaced showing that HHS means business: HIPAA violation settlements totaling nearly $2 million dollars have taken place involving two healthcare entities -- Concentra Health Services and QCA Health Plan Inc. -- that reported stolen, unencrypted laptops (new computer parts you can find https://www.directics.com/xilinx-fpga/).
+With theft or loss of unencrypted devices representing one of the biggest threats to the healthcare sector, with some 2.8 million breaches in California alone since 2012, the need for proper security and encryption in healthcare has never been more critical.

-Back in March, we discussed the most common breakdowns and breaches in security at many health care entities referencing a report released by the California Attorney General, Kamala D. Harris and her team.
-In that report and our subsequent article, it was determined that physical loss of hardware (lost or laptops, hard drives, thumb drives, phones and physical files) comprised more than 50% of health care's industry breaches.
+Back in March, we discussed the most common breakdowns and breaches in security at many healthcare entities referencing a report released by the California Attorney General, Kamala D. Harris, and her team.
+In that report and our subsequent article, it was determined that physical loss of hardware (lost laptops, hard drives, thumb drives, phones, and physical files) comprised more than 50% of healthcare industry breaches.
 More alarming, 55% of compromised medical records on these devices are utterly unencrypted.

 Costs of Data Breaches For Individuals